Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 [^nesting-level]: Thinking about the `k`-th level of nesting can get
     confusing.
 For instance, it is unclear whether `k` should be counted with 0-based or 1-based numbering, or which level counts as which, considering that at the outermost "level," there is always a single list.
-List-of-lists is a good analogy for thinking about why one might want to use an nd-array in the first place.
-But as you actually use NumPy arrays in practice, you'll find it's much better to think about dimensions and axes directly, not "levels of nesting."
+    List-of-lists is a good analogy for thinking about why one might want to use an nd-array in the first place, but as you actually use NumPy arrays in practice, you'll find it's much better to think about dimensions and axes directly, not "levels of nesting."

 ```py
 >>> l = [[0, 1], [2, 3]]